cnsuhao/engine1/ReadMe.md

 BioGears began at Applied Research Associates, Inc. (ARA) with oversight from the Telemedicine and Advanced Technology Research Center (TATRC) under award W81XWH-13-2-0068

+All files are released under the Apache 2.0 license